It's quite a few years since e-wallets became popular. Most banks and e-commerce players have one. Then there are those like Paytm and MobiKwik.

 It's very easy to get one.
 It's like an email ID, which I need if I need to send you a mail.

-Download PhonePe, or Bhim or Google Tez.
+Download PhonePe, or Bhim, or Google Tez.

-Your phone number is verified.
-Then you need to link one of your banks.
-Then, you get a UPI ID for that particular app.
-If it's PhonePe, it's usually your phone number@ybl; it is if Bhim it's phone number@upi; if it's Tez, it's your Gmail ID@ok(name of the bank which you have linked).
+Then, you get a UPI ID.
+If it's PhonePe, it's usually your phone number@ybl; it is if Bhim it's phone number@upi; if it's Google's Tez, it's your Gmail ID@ok(name of the bank which you have linked).

-Money transfer can't easier than this.
-It's all transparent and accounted.
-No problem of getting change.
+Money transfer can't get easier than this.
+It's all transparent, logged and accounted for.
+No need to worry about getting small change when shopping.

-1. Very useful article.Thank you for this write-up.
+Very useful article.Thank you for this write-up.

 ReplyDelete